-Vantablack was introduced less than a decade ago by NASA and it is said to absorb as much as 99.96% of light, giving it an otherworldly appearance.
-The coating is done by a British company called Surrey Nanosystems.
+, The coating is done by a British company called Surrey Nanosystems.
 Each watch dial was shipped to the company and then was sent back to Moser to be manufactured.
-According to Surrey Nanosystems, the material is a collection of carbon nanotubes that are 3,500 times smaller than the diameter of the average human hair.
-The light hitting the surface gets trapped between the nanotubes and almost nothing gets reflected back.
-The coating used on the dial of the watch is Vantablack S-VIS, the same coating used by NASA on its instruments for space missions to protect them from sunlight.
-The watch is powered by a self-winding HMC 804 caliber movement and it comes in a 42mm, 18K white gold case which is fitted with a hand-stitched black alligator leather strap with matching clasp.
+According to Surrey Nanosystems, the material is a collection of carbon nanotubes 3,500 times smaller than the diameter of the average human hair.
+The light hitting the surface gets trapped between the nanotubes, and almost nothing gets reflected.
+The coating used on the watch’s dial is Vantablack S-VIS, the same coating used by NASA on its instruments for space missions to protect them from sunlight.
+Vantablack was introduced less than a decade ago by NASA, and it is said to absorb as much as 99.96% of light, giving it an otherworldly appearance.
+The watch is powered by a self-winding HMC 804 caliber movement, and it comes in a 42mm, 18K white gold case fitted with a hand-stitched black alligator leather strap with a matching clasp.